NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

 Install Python 3.8
 ^^^^^^^^^^^^^^^^^^

 The Mac comes with Python pre-installed, but the default Python is the outdated version 2.7.
-As of January 1st, 2020 no new bug reports, fixes, or changes will be made to Python 2, and Python 2 is officially no longer supported.
+Since January 1st, 2020 no new bug reports, fixes, or changes have been made to Python 2, and Python 2 is officially no longer supported.
 SimCenter tools require Python 3.8.
-If you have not yet installed Python, we recommend installing Python 3.8 from |PythonDownload| , using the **macOS 64-bit installer**.
+If you have not yet installed Python, we recommend installing Python 3.8 from |PythonDownload|, using the **macOS 64-bit installer**.
 The installer will place a python3 executable in your **PATH**.

 .. warning::

    The latest version of Python is 3.9.1.
-Certain modules required by SimCenter applications fail in the pip install process detailed below.
+Certain Python modules required by SimCenter applications fail under Python 3.9 in the pip install process detailed below.
+If you already have Python 3.9, we recommend installing a Python 3.8 as well that you will use only for the SimCenter applications.

 .. note::
    #.
 We use the python.org installation over others, due to it's simplicity of installation.